Zoology is the scientific study of animals, including how they behave, reproduce, evolve, and interact with other species and their environment.

-The first year is shared allowing for easy transfer before the second year should your interests change.
-You can transfer to:
+The first year is shared with other degrees in the School, providing all students with a thorough foundation in the essentials of the subject, and allowing for easy transfer before the second year should your interests change.

 This shared first year provides you with a thorough knowledge of the fundamentals of biology, through topics such as the diversity of form and function in animals, plants and micro-organisms.